Understanding What Causes Aging

 2. Chronic inflammation.
 Inflammation can lead to a variety of chronic health concerns.

-3. Since the gut house is a large part of immune defense when there is an imbalance of good and bad bacteria this can lead to health concerns including inflammation.
+3. Dysbiosis.
+Since the gut house is a large part of immune defense when there is an imbalance of good and bad bacteria this can lead to health concerns including inflammation.

 A Healthy Conclusion

 As you can see there are so many factors that affect aging, demonstrating that genetics, nutrition, and lifestyle are all part of the aging equation.
-Taking a look at your routine, dietary intake and health history can help you asses changes that you should consider making to foster good lifestyle habits.
+Taking a look at your routine, dietary intake and health history can help you assess changes that you should consider making to foster good lifestyle habits.

 Become mindful of the things you can control on a daily basis that will allow you to stay active and involved in your family and community.
 This will help to support your physical, mental, and social well-being which are all gold stars when measuring quality of life as we age.